 - Western Cape

-You can visit the My Cars website at www.mycars.co.za for more information about the different vehicles available.
+Visit the My Cars website at www.mycars.co.za for more information about the different vehicles available.
 You can narrow down your search by choosing a make of vehicle, a price range, a location, model, mileage and years.
-You can also contact staff at My Cars for more information about auctions or specific vehicles.
+In addition, you can also contact staff at My Cars for more information about auctions or specific vehicles.

 ABSA also offers vehicles that they have repossessed.
 Their repossessed cars and other vehicles are sold at public auctions at several ABSA trade centres.